dan63047/TetraStats/README.md

 - ~~Ability to compare player with avgRank~~
 - UI Animations *lol*
 - ~~i18n, EN and RU locales~~ *dev build are here*
-- Talk with osk about CORS and EndContext in TL matches *idk lol*
+- ~~Talk with osk about CORS and EndContext in TL matches~~ *k*
+- storeState becomes slow when there a lot of entries, needs to fix
+- im still not rendering distinguishment
 - RELEASE ??? *that will be v1.0.0*

 ---

-Special thanks to kerrmunism for formulas and to osk for TETR.IO
+Special thanks to kerrmunism for formulas

+and to osk for TETR.IO